JoeKoen/Visual-GUI-exe2hex/README.md

 If you dont have the exe2hex python script, you can click download and it'll download the main source from the original git repo.

+# Update 4/6/2019

+Updated UI to allow drag and drop for finding a file a to convert.

 - - -

 # exe2hex